isorna/dropcommander/docs/es/dzc/rules/command.md

 ### Shooting at Commanders

-_Commanders are prime targets, but are often accompanied by a protective detail._
+_Commanders are prime targets, but are often accompanied by a protective detail_.

 When a friendly Commander has shots allocated to it, the **controlling player** may choose to allocate the shots to any other unit in the same squad, provided it is a valid target, and isn't Hull Down if the Commander isn't Hull Down (see Shooting for details on Hull Down).